cryptoanarchy-info/cryptoanarchy.info/README.md

+Goal of this project is to preserve history and distribute important works and information about crypto anarchy.

 Project is currently in collection phase, after the list of resources is somewhat finalized it will be made available through various channels.